-During the month of October on specific dates Legoland stays open late for their Brick or Treat celebration!!!
+There are still tickets available for Legoland’s Brick or Treat Party Nights.
 Here your little ghosts and ghouls can enjoy: trick or treating from the special treat stations with over 1 million pieces of candy, live entertainment and shows, costume contest, dance party, character meet & greets and more!
 For full details check Legoland’s website here.
 Separate entry fee required.

 During the weekends all October long kids will enjoy dressing up in their Halloween costumes and trick or treating throughout SeaWorld park.
 There are also special Halloween shows (Clyde & Seamore’s Big Halloween Bash at Sea Lion and Otter Stadium + more) and NEW this year there is an exhibit centered around Dia de Las Muertos!!
 See details here.